-For 2012, Vacheron Constantin has released a new Overseas Chronograph with a beautiful blue lacquered dial.
+For 2012, Vacheron Constantin released a new Overseas Chronograph with a beautiful blue lacquered dial.

 The Overseas Chronograph comes in the same 42 mm case as before.
-It has the same Vacehron Constantin caliber 1137 in-house self-winding column-wheel movement (with 37 jewels, 183 components and a frequency of 3Hz).
-The same exquisite polished and satin-finished stainless steel bracelet with the brand's signature half Maltese cross links, and the same Maltese Cross inspired bezel.
+The same Vacehron Constantin caliber 1137 in-house self-winding column-wheel movement (with 37 jewels, 183 components and a frequency of 3Hz).
+The same stainless steel bracelet with super polished and satin-finishes, and the brand's signature half Maltese cross links.
 The only new detail, is the dial, and what a dial it is.
 Adorned with blue snailed counters with rhodiumized diamond-polished filets; hands and hour markers in 18K white gold (with luminescent material).
 And of course, the shiny blue lacquered dial.
-It is amazing how much such a little detail can change a timepiece.
+It is amazing how such a minute detail can make such an impact on the overall look.

 Originally launched in 1996, the Overseas is Vacheron Constantin's sportiest watch.
 It features a soft iron cage protecting the mechanical movement from magnetic fields up to 25,000 A/m.
 The locking crown (with Maltese Cross) and locking pushers add to its sportiness, as well as helping to ensure 150 meters water-resistant.
 The solid screwed-down caseback, which also ensures water-resistance, is stamped with the "Overseas" medallion.